Mccxiv/dmr-lookup/README.md

 Scrapes the web for the collectible dice game's card images.
 It is currently powered by [dicemastersrules.com](http://www.dicemastersrules.com/)

+### Warning: dicemastersrules down?
+Unfortunately, at the time of this writing [dicemastersrules.com](http://www.dicemastersrules.com/) seems to be down.
+This library depends on that website to function so unless it comes back consider this package deprecated.

 ### Installation
 ```
 npm install --save dm-lookup